Simone Mirman: Business

 During the Second World War the newly-wed, impoverished Mirmans lived in a small attic on Spring Street in Paddington.
 Each morning, they hid the evidence of their real life and transformed the attic into a millinery salon for Simone to serve customers seeking off-ration hats.
 As clothing coupons were not required for hats, there was a steady demand for the designs Mirman created out of scraps and oddments.

 In 1947, Mirman was able to afford better premises near Hyde Park.
 In 1952, she moved to Chesham Place, Belgravia, where her salon and workroom remained for the rest of her professional career.

 By the early 1950s Mirman was supplying hats to the designers Norman Hartnell, Hardy Amies, and Christian Dior.
 She also supplied faithfully copied Dior model hats to John Cavanagh's 1952 debut fashion show – the first time Dior had allowed a copy of his hat design to be used by another couturier.
 It was through Serge Mirman that Dior's licensed hosiery became established upon the London retail scene.

 Aside from royalty, her notable clients included the actresses Vivien Leigh and Valerie Hobson, as well as members of the English aristocracy and society.
 On a less exalted level, Mirman designed caps to accompany the 1967 policewoman uniforms designed by Norman Hartnell.

 Through the 1960s and 1970s Mirman continued making fashionable hats.
 She created fun versions of the 1960s helmet hats encrusted with plastic gems, and ultra-modern leather or plastic helmets with clear tinted PVC visors in 1966.
 Ernestine Carter chose one of these hats to complete the 1966 Dress of the Year ensemble.
 Serge also helped his wife design, and he was probably responsible for the more outlandish and eccentric Mirman hats that attracted the attention of the press.

+In 1978 she also designed another women's cap for the Metropolitan Police, this time with a soft top, but its impracticality led to its rapidly gaining the nicknames 'butcher's boy' or 'Smurf' and it was withdrawn 18 months later.
 After Serge died in 1980, Simone Mirman closed down her Belgravia salon, and ran a small shop for leather goods and simple headgear with the assistance of her daughter, Sophie Mirman.
 Sophie went on to found Sock Shop and the childrenswear boutique Trotters.